Un conversatorio realmente interesante.

 joint with Geordie Williamson, Comptes Rendus Mathematique Vol 355 (2017) Issue 8, 853-858.
 We prove that there are indecomposable Soergel bimodules (in type A) having negative degree endomorphisms.
 This is quite surprising and proves the existence of a non-perverse parity sheaf in type A.

 joint with Geordie Williamson, We prove that (sign) parabolic Kazhdan-Lusztig polynomials have non-negative coefficients for ANY Coxeter system and ANY choice of a parabolic subgroup, thus generalizing to the parabolic setting the central result of The Hodge theory of Soergel bimodules by Elias and Williamson.
 We also prove a monotonicity conjecture of Brenti.
 The new techniques were used by Williamson and Lusztig to calculate many new elements of the p-canonical basis and thus make the Billiards conjecture.
+Along the way, we introduce the anti-spherical light leaves.

 I have been thinking about math education for more than fifteen years.
 An initiation rite for me was the following story.
 I was training three students for the math olympics in some school.
 They worked with me for one year without previous trainment.
 Then they went to the National Mathematical Olympiad in Chile and they obtained the three gold medals that were given that year.
 In that moment I was very moved and I realized that the method that I implemented (a method that has been evolving ever since) was interesting.